How Clinical Trials Helped Three Cancer Patients Thrive

 As a final step required for a new therapy to obtain approval by the Food and Drug Administration, clinical trials are vastly important to cancer research.

-“The dedication and commitment of patients to participate in clinical trials is what drives improvements in cancer care,” says Christopher Lao, M.D., an oncologist with the multidisciplinary melanoma clinic at the University of Michigan Comprehensive Cancer Center.
+“The dedication and commitment of patients to participate in clinical trials is what drives improvements in cancer care,” says Christopher Lao, M.D., an oncologist with the multidisciplinary melanoma clinic at the University of Michigan Rogel Cancer Center.

 And thanks to Vice President Joe Biden’s cancer moonshot initiative boosting cancer research dollars in the United States, many new therapies are being studied.